awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 In the destination configuration, you must provide the name of the bucket or buckets where you want Amazon S3 to replicate objects\.

 The following example shows the minimum requirements for a V2 rule\.
-For backward compatibility, Amazon S3 continues to support the XML V1, see [Backward compatibility](#replication-backward-compat-considerations)\.
+For backward compatibility, Amazon S3 continues to support the XML V1 format\.
+For more information, see [Backward compatibility](#replication-backward-compat-considerations)\.

 ```
 ...